 31)

-32print(f"max context per user: {max_tokens:,} tokens")1max context per user: 8,544 tokensThis calculation drives critical deployment decisions.
+32print(f"max context per user: {max_tokens:,} tokens")1max context per user: 5,493 tokensThis calculation sets deployment limits.
 If you need to support 100 concurrent users but only have the budget for 5,000 tokens each, you might need to add another GPU node, reduce the model precision using quantization, or implement stricter context window limits at the application layer.
 Treat the result as an upper bound, not a safe production limit: you still need headroom for activations, communication buffers, allocator slack, and the serving runtime itself.

 Common mistake: Using the query head count instead of the KV head count.
-A 70B-class model might have 64 query heads but only 8 KV heads thanks to GQA.
-If you plug 64 into the formula, you get an 8× memory overestimate and a pessimistic concurrency plan.
-Check the model card for
+Qwen3.6-27B lists 24 query heads but 4 KV heads for its full-attention path.[1]
+If you plug 24 into the formula, you get a 6× memory overestimate and a pessimistic concurrency plan.
+Check the model config for

 2